Data Stewardship

 President: The president of George Mason University, as the head of a Commonwealth of Virginia state agency, has ultimate responsibility for the university’s security program and the protection of restricted and highly sensitive data and critical system assets.
 The president has delegated these responsibilities to members of the president’s Executive Council.

-Chief Information Officer: The Executive Council member designated by the university president to have executive oversight of the university’s IT security program and for the evaluation and classification of data.
+Chief Information Officer (CIO): The Executive Council member designated by the university president to have executive oversight of the university’s IT security program and for the evaluation and classification of data.

 Chief Data Stewards:

-Senior Vice President The Executive Council member designated by the university president to be responsible for all restricted and highly sensitive data associated with employees, contractors, and affiliates.
-In this role, the senior vice president determines who has access to such data, how it can be stored, and how it must be protected.
-The senior vice president may delegate responsibility for certain data sets to others via formal memoranda.
+- Executive Vice President for Finance and Administration: The Executive Council member designated by the university president to be responsible for all highly sensitive and restricted data associated with employees, contractors, and affiliates.
+In this role, the executive vice president determines who has access to such data, how it can be stored, and how it must be protected.
+The executive vice president may delegate responsibility for certain data sets to others via formal memoranda.

-Provost The Executive Council member designated by the university president to be responsible for all restricted and highly sensitive data associated with students and faculty in performance of their teaching and research activities.
+- Provost and Executive Vice President: The Executive Council member designated by the university president to be responsible for all restricted and highly sensitive data associated with students and faculty in performance of their teaching and research activities.
 In this role, the provost determines who has access to such data, how it can be stored, and how it must be protected.
 The provost may delegate responsibility for certain data sets to others via formal memoranda.

 System Administrator: A System Administrator is an analyst, engineer, or consultant who implements, manages, and/or operates a system or systems at the direction of the System Owner, Data Owner, and/or Data Custodian.
 Their responsibilities can include administration at the system infrastructure layer and/or system application layer.
 Any given system may have more than one System Administrator depending on the size and complexity of the system.
-The System Administrator assists with the day-to-day administration of the university’s IT systems, and implements security controls and other requirements of the IT security program on IT systems for which the System Administrator has been assigned responsibility.
-System Administrators are responsible for documenting and enabling user access to a domain of university data on those IT systems.
-System Administrators also maintain records of IT System Users authorized for highly sensitive data related to those IT systems.
-Responsibilities and related security resources can be found at http://itsecurity.gmu.edu/Resources/sysadmin-resources.cfm.
+The System Administrator assists with the day-to-day administration of the university’s IT systems and implements security controls and other requirements of the IT security program on IT systems for which the System Administrator has been assigned responsibility.

 IT System Users: Any university employee, contractor, affiliate, or duly authorized member of the community who can access restricted and/or highly sensitive university data but does not modify or delete that data.
 For the purposes of the responsibilities section in this policy, IT System Users include all who have the capacity to access university data.
 All IT System Users, whether they be Data Owners, Data Custodians, or Data Processors, are responsible for the security and privacy of the data they access, as prescribed in this policy.

-Customer: Any employee, student, or individual not associated with the university from whom highly sensitive data is collected.
+Customer: Any employee, student, or individual not associated with the university from whom highly sensitive data are collected or received.

 IV.
 RESPONSIBILITIES